 For your more stationery supplies, you can use a pretty basket with a lower profile on the side walls.

 If you use laundry detergent pods, super large, wide-mouth candy jars give you a pretty way to display useful products.
 (I don’t use the lid.
 Too much trouble.)
-I way prefer this method to the ugly containers laundry pods come in.
-(You can also make your own laundry pods.)

 Create a space for hanging clothes